anaghahc/Chat-Bot/README.md

-A basic java chat bot using jquery
+A basic java chat bot using jframe.